Scirra/Construct-bugs/README.md

 Many bug reports are actually just mistakes in events, or misunderstood features.
 Please double-check your events and the documentation.

+## Please check the latest version of Construct 3

+To avoid reporting bugs we've already fixed, please verify the issue happens in the latest version of Construct 3, including the latest beta release.
+You can find [all Construct releases here](https://www.construct.net/en/make-games/releases).

 ## Use the bug report template

 The bug submission page is pre-filled with a template.
 Do not delete it - **we need all this information to be able to help you.** Please provide as much of the requested information as you can, including the system details or crash report information with every report.